🔍 Linear Search vs Binary Search

 📌 Conclusion

-- Linear Search: Easy to implement, works on unsorted lists, but is slower (
+- Linear Search: Works on any list but slower —

 Short on Time??
 Want to read Offline??